pureali/pureali/README.md

 - 💬 Ask me about technical issues, ideas, and research interests
 - 📫 How to reach me: pureali@G M A I L
 - 😄 Pronouns: He, Him
-- ⚡ Fun fact: I ran a marathon in Budapest in 2024 and completed it in 4:42 I am the founder of a chat tool based on the IRC protocol called NetIRC
+- ⚡ Fun fact 1: I ran a marathon in Budapest in 2024 and completed it in 4:42
+- ⚡ Fun fact 2: I am the founder of a chat tool based on the IRC protocol called NetIRC